 Overview of Agile Values And Principles

 This article provides an outline of the most commonly used values and principles in Agile.
 No wonder ‘Agile’ has offered an effective replacement to the conventional waterfall model of project management.
-Due to the cumbersome, rigidly slow and document-centric method of product development, the team of 17 system developers (called the ‘Agile Alliance’) came out with an ‘Agile Manifesto’ in the year 2001.
+Due to the cumbersome, rigidly slow, and document-centric method of product development, the team of 17 system developers (called the ‘Agile Alliance’) came out with an ‘Agile Manifesto’ in the year 2001.

 Agile Manifesto has garnered global acceptance and can be defined as a documented set of 4 values and 12 principles which offer guidelines to the developers for system/application development.

 Thus, the Agile Manifesto contains ‘4 key values’ and ’12 corresponding principles’ that direct the agile methodology for system development.
-The Agile Manifesto serves as the guiding manual to deliver superior quality of products to the clients.
+The Agile Manifesto serves as the guiding manual to deliver superior quality products to clients.

 Values of Agile Manifesto

 Agile Manifesto is comprised of 4 values.
 Let us understand in detail.

 Value #1 – (Individuals and Interactions Matter more than Processes and Tools)